KnowWhereGraph/kwg-deployment/README.md

 ### Updating Environmental Variables

-Environmental variables are kept in the `variables.env`.
+Some evironmental variables are kept in the `variables.env`.
 These variables are used across deployments and within NGINX; they can be injected into any container.

 `GRAPH_DB_HOSTNAME`: The name for the graphdb service

 `ES_HOSTNAME`: The name for the elasticsearch service

+`ELASTIC_PASSWORD`: The password for elasticsearch

 `API_HOSTNAME`: The name for the KWG API service